Jack Cafferty: Career

 Cafferty started his career in Reno, Nevada in 1961, as a children's show host at KOLO-TV.
 He later moved to KCRL-TV, where he served as the station's production manager, and followed that with daytime talk show Cafferty & Company on WDAF-TV in Kansas City, Missouri.
 In 1974, he became the weeknight co-anchor, and later news director, at WHO-TV in Des Moines, Iowa.

 In 1977, Cafferty moved to WNBC-TV in New York City as a weekend, then evening co-anchor on the station's 6:00 p.m. news hour.
 In 1979, Cafferty became co-anchor of WNBC-TV's 5:00 p.m weeknight newscast, and the following year he was joined on the program by Sue Simmons.
+In 1979, he became an owner of the Unterrified Democrat, a Missouri newspaper; he sold his share of the paper in 1980.
 Their show was reformatted as Live at Five, and its mix of news, features and celebrity interviews would prove successful for much of the 1980s.
 Cafferty left WNBC-TV around Thanksgiving 1989 due to a contract dispute and at Christmas, he joined rival WNYW, where he anchored the Fox flagship station's 7:00 p.m. news and a short-lived late night show, Newsline New York.
 In 1992, Cafferty moved to then-independent station WPIX, and co-anchored its 10:00 p.m. newscast until joining CNNfn in 1998.

 In the summer of 2005, Cafferty joined The Situation Room, CNN's weekday afternoon newscast.
 Cafferty also formerly co-anchored CNN's weekday morning broadcast, American Morning.
 On The Cafferty File, his nightly segment on The Situation Room, he offers commentary and personal opinions.

 In October 2006, Cafferty hosted a five-part miniseries on CNN titled Broken Government detailing problems with the two political parties, government bureaucracy and the federal court system.
 Viewer e-mail messages replaced the news crawl that usually appears on the bottom of the screen.

 Cafferty has earned many distinctions in his career, including the Edward R. Murrow Award, an Emmy award and the New York Associated Press State Broadcasters Award.